Balajee2k/NetflixGpt/README.md

 ## Note:
 - If you have many fields in the form then you should use Library like Formik etc because it helps in managing form state and validation easily either
+- For Form Validation either you use State variable(useState) or useRef to get the value of the input field and then validate it.